KxSystems/docs-v1/docs/language/glossary.md

 Atom
 : A single instance of a [datatype](datatypes), eg `42`, `"a"`, `1b`, `2012.09.15`

+Atomic function
+: A function that evaluates each item of its argument independently, eg `signum`

 Binary function
 : A function with _rank_ 2, i.e. that takes 2 arguments, e.g. `+`, `rotate`

 Conform
-: Nouns conform if they are all either atoms or lists of the same _count_
+: [Nouns](syntax/#nouns) conform if they are all either atoms or lists of the same _count_

 Control word
 : Control words interrupt the usual evaluation rules, e.g. by omitting expressions, signalling an error, defining a result and terminating evaluation